Forensic toxicology: Hair

 Hair is capable of recording medium to long-term or high dosage substance abuse.
 Chemicals in the bloodstream may be transferred to the growing hair and stored in the follicle, providing a rough timeline of drug intake events.
 Head hair grows at rate of approximately 1 to 1.5 cm a month, and so cross sections from different sections of the follicle can give estimates as to when a substance was ingested.
 Testing for drugs in hair is not standard throughout the population.
 The darker and coarser the hair the more drug that will be found in the hair.
 If two people consumed the same amount of drugs, the person with the darker and coarser hair will have more drug in their hair than the lighter haired person when tested.
 This raises issues of possible racial bias in substance tests with hair samples.
 Hair samples are analyzed using enzyme-linked immunosorbent assay (ELISA).
 In ELISA, an antigen must be immobilized to a solid surface and then complexed with an antibody that is linked to an enzyme.

 Bone Marrow

 Bone marrow can be used for testing but that depends on the quality and availability of the bones.
 So far there is no proof that says that certain bones are better than others when it comes to testing.
 Extracting bone marrow from larger bones is easier than smaller bones.
-Forensic toxicologists use bone marrow to find what type poisons used.
-These poisons can include cocaine or ethanol.
+Forensic toxicologists often use bone marrow to find what type poisons used, which can include cocaine or ethanol.
+Ethanol specifically is one of the most abused drugs worldwide, be it through alcohol consumption and abuse being a leading cause in death.
+Suicides, car crashes, and a variety of crimes are often performed under severe alcohol influence.
+The process of ethanol determination allows forensic toxicologists to utilize bone marrow post-mortem and isolate the ethanol level a person had been, and the metabolic speed of breakdown at which can be traced back to time of death.